rmraya/OpenXLIFF/README.md

 ## Pseudo-translate XLIFF file

-You can pseudo-translate  all untranslated segments using the class `com.maxprograms.converters.PseudoTranslation` from your Java code or using the provided scripts.
+You can pseudo-translate  all untranslated segments using class `com.maxprograms.converters.PseudoTranslation` from your Java code or using the provided scripts.

 Running `.\pseudotranslate.bat` or `./pseudotranslate.sh` without parameters displays help for pseudo-translating an XLIFF file.